-[29.3] For 2nd brood: Do not apply Vydate within 30 days of bloom.
+[29.3] For 2nd brood: Do not apply Vydate within 30 days of bloom; Multpile applications of Actara, Agri-Flex or Voliam Flexi in pome fruit require applicator to not exceed a total of 0.172 lbs a.i. of thiamethoxam containing products per acre per growing season.
 Do not use Lannate on Early McIntosh, Dutchess or Wealthy varieties.
 Improved activity of Delegate may be obtained by addition of an adjuvant such as horticultural mineral oil.
+For best effectiveness and insecticide resistance management, the use of pre-mixes such as Endigo, Leverage, Agri-Flex, Voliam Flexi and Voliam Xpress should be reserved for those situations when the pest complex to be treated is appropriately matched to the combination of active ingredients and modes of action contained in the product.
 Suggested action threshold: if 2nd brood sap-feeding mines exceed 2/leaf on mature terminal leaves.
 Before first tissue-feeding mines appear, examine 10 mature terminal leaves from each of 5 trees.
-(Refer to Fig. 7 and IPM Pub.
-No. 207 [Apple IPM: A guide for sampling and managing major apple pests in New York State] for sampling procedure).